 Quarantine facilities when importing cats and dogs

-If you're importing your cat or dog, it'll have to stay in a quarantine facility.
+If you're importing your cat or dog, they will have to stay in a quarantine facility.
 Find out what to expect, what you should know, and what to plan for.

 This information will help you know what to let the quarantine facility know about, and what you can expect.